oktadev/okta-java-records-example/README.md

 # Tutorial: Java Records - A WebFlux and Spring Data example

-This repository contains all the code for the WebClient tutorial, illustrating how to mock authorization and how to do integration testing for code that uses WebClient for accessing third-party services.
+This repository contains all the code for the Java Records tutorial, illustrating how records can be used for building REST APIs and database queries.

 **Prerequisites**:
 - [Java 14+](https://openjdk.java.net/install/index.html)